-- While waiting for the pasta water to begin boiling, melt 2 Tbs unsalted butter over medium heat in a medium-sized saucepan.
-Once the butter is melted add the gf flour and begin whisking to combine.
+- While waiting for the pasta water to begin boiling, melt 2 tablespoons unsalted butter over medium heat in a medium-sized saucepan.
+Once the butter is melted add the flour and begin whisking to combine.
 Once combined slowly add the broth in a steady stream while whisking constantly.
 Continue whisking until the mixture becomes smooth.
 Once smooth add the whipping cream and goat cheese and mix to combine until the goat cheese has completely melted and the sauce is smooth once again.
 Add salt and pepper to taste.
 Allow the sauce to simmer and thicken on low heat.

 - If the pasta water has reached a boil begin cooking pasta according to package directions.

-- While the pasta is cooking and the sauce is simmering, place remaining 2 Tbs butter in a large sauté pan over medium-high heat.
+- While the pasta is cooking and the sauce is simmering, place remaining 2 tablespoons butter in a large sauté pan over medium-high heat.
 Add the asparagus and shallots and cook for 3 minutes.
 Add the garlic and cook for an additional 2 minutes.
 Remove from heat.